-The helicopter is equipped with Raytheon’s 70mm TALON laser-guided rocket to provide precision engagement and superior firepower capabilities against soft and lightly armoured point targets.
-The rocket features a laser guidance kit incorporating digital semi-active laser seeker, a three-axis control actuation system, guidance electronics and the TALON roll-optimising tail-fin assembly.
+The helicopter is equipped with Raytheon’s 70mm TALON laser-guided rocket to provide precision engagement and firepower capabilities against soft and lightly armoured point targets.
+The rocket features a laser guidance kit incorporating digital semi-active laser seeker, a three-axis control actuation system, guidance electronics, and the TALON roll-optimising tail-fin assembly.

-The third-generation, 24.2lb Moog Weapon Stores Management System (SMS) is installed to manage and control weapon systems of the helicopter.
+The third-generation, 24.2lb Moog Weapon Stores Management System (SMS) is installed to manage and control the helicopter’s weapon systems.
 It consists of a Stores Management Computer (SMC), two Stores Interface Units (SIUs), two Lightweight Rocket Interface Units (RIUs), a Multi-Function Display (MFD), and a Stores Control Panel (SCP).
 The MFD and SCPs are installed on the cockpit panel, while the other systems are incorporated in the cargo compartment.